yihui/yihui.org/content/en/2017-12-04-test-tinytex.md

 tinytex::install_tinytex()
 ```

 P.S.
+I think you will appreciate TinyTeX when you try to uninstall your existing LaTeX distribution: only MiKTeX on Windows is easy to uninstall; for other LaTeX distributions like TeX Live and MacTeX, you may do a Google search and cry a little when you realize what you need to do to completely get rid of them.
+By comparison, you only need two short commands to uninstall TinyTeX, and it will be completely gone.

-When in doubt, please read the documentation.
-If you run into problems that you don't know how to solve, or have any feedback, please feel free to file Github issues.
+P.P.S.
+When in doubt, please [read the documentation](/tinytex/).
+If you run into problems that you don't know how to solve, or have any feedback, please feel free to [file Github issues](https://github.com/yihui/tinytex/issues).